-- ▶ § 6-4: The requirement that property owners maintain trees and shrubs so that they do not block adjoining sidewalks is being expanded to include bike paths and streets. - ▶ § 6-11: A cross-reference is being added. - ▶ § 6-12: The proper disposition of swimming pool water was addressed in the Comprehensive Plan; implementing regulations are now being proposed to carry out Policies 6-C-5 and 9-C-3. - ▶ § 6-13: The effects of discharging stormwater on the beach are addressed by Comprehensive Plan Policies 6-C-5 and 9-C-1; implementing regulations are being proposed here to begin requiring compliance from existing structures. - ▶ § 6-14: Large new homes along with various technical requirements (such as floodplain elevation requirements) sometimes contribute to flooding in existing neighborhoods.
-This is a thorny problem without any simple solutions.
-New language is proposed here that would reduce flooding when existing lots are filled or when homes are expanded or rebuilt.
+- § 6-4: The requirement that property owners maintain trees and shrubs so that they do not block adjoining sidewalks is being expanded to include bike paths and streets. - § 6-11: A cross-reference is being added. - § 6-12: The proper disposition of swimming pool water was addressed in the Comprehensive Plan; implementing regulations are now being proposed to carry out Policies 6-C-5 and 9-C-3. - § 6-13: The effects of discharging stormwater on the beach are addressed by Comprehensive Plan Policies 6-C-5 and 9-C-1; implementing regulations are being proposed here to begin requiring compliance from existing structures. - § 6-14: Large new homes along with various technical requirements (such as floodplain elevation requirements) sometimes contribute to flooding in existing neighborhoods.
+This is a thorny problem that has thus far eluded a solution.
+New language is proposed here that would reduce flooding when existing lots are filled by more than an average of 6" and when other stormwater requirements do not exist to mitigate neighborhood flooding.